 KCP&L also entered into a PPA with Hampton Alternative Energy Products, LLC in early 2012 for the net generation output from the Confined Animal Feedlot Operation (CAFO) facility in Triplett, Missouri, in which an anaerobic digester will capture methane from manure and utilize gen-sets to convert the captured methane into electricity.
 The expected power output from the facility is 300 kW.
-The output from this facility, which is not needed to meet RES requirements in the 2015-2017 RES Compliance Plan period, may generate qualified RECs after internal energy needs are met.
+The output from this facility, which is not needed to meet RES requirements in the 2016-2018 RES Compliance Plan period, may generate qualified RECs after internal energy needs are met.

-The annual estimated Missouri jurisdictional share of KCP&L's wind generation is approximately 280,000 MWh per year from Spearville 1 and 2, approximately 300,000 MWh from Cimarron II, and approximately 230,000 MWh from Spearville-3.
+The annual estimated Missouri jurisdictional share of KCP&L's wind generation is approximately 271,000 MWh per year from Spearville 1 and 2, approximately 294,000 MWh from Cimarron II, approximately 232,000 MWh from Spearville-3, approximately 347,000 from Slate Creek, and approximately 462,000 from Waverly.
 This generation may be impacted by available transmission capacity.

-KCP&L expects to have banked RECs available to meet its RES requirements based on RECs unexpired at the end of 2014, in addition to the RECs created from wind facilities' actual generation.
-Accordingly, the RECs generated from these renewable resources in addition to the banked RECs will fulfill KCP&L's Missouri RES non-solar requirements for the 2015 to 2017 RES Compliance Plan period shown in Table 3 below.
+KCP&L expects to have banked RECs available to meet its RES requirements based on RECs unexpired at the end of 2015, in addition to the RECs created from wind facilities' actual generation.
+Accordingly, the RECs generated from these renewable resources in addition to the banked RECs will fulfill KCP&L's Missouri RES non-solar requirements for the 2016 to 2018 RES Compliance Plan period shown in Table 3 below.